 NOTE: When drawing a still life, you normally start with the nearest object and work towards the background of the group.
 However, when applying color in paint or pastels you reverse this process, starting with the background and working towards the front.
 You will find that this method helps to improve the sharpness and accuracy of your work as you are always drawing the edge of an object over its background.
 This way there are no awkward gaps left between any object and its background.

 Still Life in Oil Pastels - Step 3

 TECHNIQUE: After applying color to the background and foreground you move on to the objects at the rear of the still life group.
 A basic brown crayon was used to draw in the dark tones of the bottles.
 The lighter tones and reflections were left as the white of the paper.
 Again a tissue was used to smooth out the rough texture of the crayon and blend the tones more gradually into one another.

 NOTE: Although it is not obvious in our illustration, it is helpful to lightly sketch the shapes of any shadows or reflections onto each object before you start applying the color.

-TECHNIQUE: Next the distorted shapes of the reflections on the silver cup were carefully drawn from close observation, however, they were loosely colored exercising care not to overdo the darker tones.
+TECHNIQUE: The distorted shapes of the reflections on the silver cup were carefully drawn from close observation but loosely colored, exercising care not to overdo the darker tones.
 These reflected colors and tones were mixed by various combinations of red, blue and dark green.
 The lightest tones, which were created without any white crayon, were achieved by allowing the white of the paper to shine through.